microsoft/semantic-kernel/docs/decisions/0024-connectors-api-equalization.md

 ### Clean-up

-Removal/Change of current non-Streaming Abstractions and Implementations by the new abstractions.
-`ChatContent` and `TextContent`.
+All old interfaces and classes will be removed in favor of the new ones.